 Start as an Officer or a Civilian: Many law enforcement and crime agencies offer two ways to get started as a crime scene investigator.
 One route is to enter the agency as a police officer or sheriff's deputy and then move into a CSI role as you grow your experience, training, and qualifications on the job.
 Your other option is to enter the force as a civilian who's pre-qualified to perform the duties of a CSI.

 If you're trying to decide which approach will work best for you, start by researching the agencies and departments you'd like to work at.
 Compare differences in the two roles' qualification requirements, benefits and pay, and career development prospects to choose whether to get your CSI training first or start out by learning on the job.

-Crime scene investigators come from a range of educational backgrounds.
+Use Your Education: Many people interested in becoming a crime scene investigator who want to go the education route don’t know what major to choose.
+Believe it or not, crime scene investigators come from a range of educational backgrounds, as there is typically not a crime scene investigator specific major.
 Some study science, like biology, chemistry, or forensic science specifically, but you don't have to be a scientist to become a CSI.
 Another option is to pursue a liberal arts degree in criminal justice, which provides you with a multidisciplinary and well-rounded understanding of the criminal justice system, its foundation, and its various components.
 Ashford University’s online Bachelor of Arts in social and criminal justice, for example, offers coursework that may apply to the role of a CSI, including forensics, psychology, crime prevention, corrections, and criminal law and procedure.